 There were two main conclusions which the study came up with:

-• Early initiation and use of cannabis correlate to a decline in IQ in adults, with more persistent use associated with a bigger decline in IQ.
+• Early initiation and use of cannabis result in a decline in IQ in adults, with more persistent use associated with a bigger decline in IQ.

-• Predictably to some, and surprisingly to others, the study found no decline in IQ among individuals who waited until they were adults before trying marijuana.
+• Furthermore, the study found no decline in IQ among individuals who waited until they were adults before trying marijuana.